universal-meaning-map/docs/readme.md

 - `Self-describing note`: This is a quality that the author of a `note` should aim for, and is what allows the overall ontology to grow and be coherent.
 It can't be enforced by the system, but it can be incentivized.
 - `Self-describing type`: The "key" of each `note` `property` is nothing but an `abstraction-pointer` to the `type note`.
 A `type note` is a `note` that contains all the information to be processed by a computer (classic type system), but also the information to be semantically understood by a `mind`.
 The development of this type-system is one of the critical aspects of the development of the project.
 - `Self-describing transforms`: `Transforms` are `notes` that can compute other `notes`.
 They can be filters, renders, parsers, functions...
 Being `self-describing` means that they don't have "dependencies".
 Any code they need must be in the `note`, either directly or in a nested `note`.
 - `Self-describing text`: We can enable a system of [transclusions](https://en.wikipedia.org/wiki/Transclusion) where words, paragraphs and other text structures are nothing but the transcluded `properties` of a `note` and at the same time are pointers to that `note`.
 By having a semantic interface we can guarantee that the transclusion will still make sense in the future.
 This enables the capacity for each word to be `self-describing` which means that we do not need to rely on the ambiguous definitions of a global dictionary and instead we can create extremely explicit text where a resolution to its meaning can be added progressively.
-It also means that when writing /(an article for example) the context required to make the point is extremely mitigated, as each concept/word is self-explanatory.
-This type of text format is currently referred to as `interplanetary-text` and is one of the main focuses of exploration of the project.
+It also means that when writing (an article for example) the context required to make the point is extremely mitigated, as each concept/word can be self-explanatory.
+This type of text format is currently referred to as [interplanetary-text](interplanetary-text.md) and is one of the main focuses of exploration of the project as is where semantics meet the classical type system or where the `mind` meets the computer.

 ## System Topology
 > While the main ideas are quite definitive, the specific details and namings still change constantly and should not be taken as specifications.
 They are for illustrative purposes only.